 Overcrowding is rife and speaking to people later I was disappointed to hear how they regretted going to Taquile Island as they were unable to see any of the magic.
 Luckily our group was barely 15 people and we didn’t see any other outsiders the entire time!
 An experience you won’t get when hiking Machu Picchu or exploring all the things to do in Cuzco unfortunately!

 You might also be interested in:

-After three hours on the island we were all getting a bit hungry so our next stop was on the peninsula of Capachicas: a traditional lunch cooked under ground with hot rocks called Pachamanca – not dissimilar to the Māori Hāngī in New Zealand.
-We were welcomed by the villages healer in this remote and scenic area, who preformed a ceremonial offering of wine and coca to Pachamama – the Incan Goddess of Earth.
-In this modern world we could all do with these reminders for more respect of Mother Earth.
+After three hours on the island, we were all getting a bit hungry so our next stop was on the peninsula of Capachicas: a traditional lunch cooked underground with hot rocks called Pachamanca – not dissimilar to the Māori Hāngī in New Zealand.
+We were welcomed by the village’s healer in this remote and scenic area, who performed a ceremonial offering of wine and coca to Pachamama – the Incan Goddess of Earth.
+In this modern world, we could all do with these reminders for more respect of Mother Earth.